MakerBot: Cupcake CNC

 The Cupcake CNC was introduced in April 2009 as a rapid prototyping machine.
 The source files needed to build the devices were put on Thingiverse, allowing anyone to make one from scratch.
-The Cupcake CNC featured a usable build volume of 100 mm x 100 mm x 130 mm (L/W/H) and has outside dimensions of 350 mm x 240 mm x 450 mm.
+The Cupcake CNC featured a usable build volume of 100 mm × 100 mm × 130 mm (L/W/H) and has outside dimensions of 350 mm × 240 mm × 450 mm.

 Because of the open source nature of the product, any suggestions for improvements came from users.
 During its primary production run (April 2009 to September 2010), the Cupcake CNC kit was updated several times to incorporate new upgrades into each successive version.